homeport/dyff/README.md

     dyff yaml --restructure --in-place somefile.yml
     ```

 - Just print a YAML (or JSON) file to the terminal to look at it.
 By default, `dyff` will use a neat output schema which includes different colors and indent helper lines to improve readability.
 The colors are roughly based on the default [Atom](https://atom.io) schema and work best on dark terminal backgrounds.
-The neat output is disabled the output of `dyff` is redirected into a pipe, or you can disable it explicitly using the `--plain` flag.
+The neat output is disabled if the output of `dyff` is redirected into a pipe, or you can disable it explicitly using the `--plain` flag.

     ```bash
     dyff yaml somefile.yml